microsoft/r-server-loan-credit-risk/data-scientist.md

 <ul>
   <li>In-memory : The input should be provided as data frames.
 All the preprocessing and scoring steps are done in-memory on the edge node (local compute context).
 In this case, the main batch scoring function calls the R script “in_memory_scoring.R”.</li>
   <li>Using data stored on HDFS: The input should be provided as paths to the Production data sets.
-All the preprocessing and scoring steps are one on HDFS in Spark Compute Context.</li>
+All the preprocessing and scoring steps are done on HDFS in Spark Compute Context.</li>
 </ul>

 <p>When the data set to be scored is relatively small and can fit in memory on the edge node, it is recommended to perform an in-memory scoring because of the overhead of using Spark which would make the scoring much slower.</p>